GingerNinja23/ipop-documentation/Running-GroupVPN-on-OpenWRT-Emulator.md

     }
     ```

+    * `ip4`: should be set to the subnet of the local LAN, you can find that information under `ect/config/dhcp`
     * `router_mode`: should be set to true
     * `router_ip`: should be the network that IPOP will handle
     * `router_ip4_mask`: IPv4 network mask
     * `router_ip6_mask`: IPv6 network mask
     * `subnet_mask`: network mask for the router

+3. Configure your OpenWRT system

+First, you need to add the GroupVPN interface (ipop) to the network file,
+this network is configured for 192.168.0.0/16 therefore any packet destined
+for that subnet will be sent to ipop interface.

+    ```bash
+    cat <<EOF >> /etc/config/network
+    config interface ipop
+            option ifname   ipop
+            option proto    static
+            option ipaddr   192.168.0.0
+            option netmask  255.255.0.0
+    EOF
+    ```

+    ```bash
+    cat <<EOF >> /etc/config/firewall
+    config zone
+            option name             ipop
+            option network          'ipop'
+            option input            ACCEPT
+            option output           ACCEPT
+            option forward          ACCEPT

+    config forwarding
+            option src              ipop
+            option dest             lan
+    EOF
+    ```

 ## Running GroupVPN